Decision variability, arousal and neural noise

 The way that neural computations give rise to behavior is shaped by ever-fluctuating internal states.
 These states (such as arousal, fear, stress, hunger, motivation, engagement, or drowsiness) are characterized by spontaneous neural dynamics that arise independent of task demands.
 How can we best quantify such internal states, and how do they arise from neural dynamics?
+How does behavioral and neural variability change across multiple timescales, especially with ageing?
 We investigate these questions in multiple mammalian species (mice and humans), using large-scale neural recordings, pupillometry and behavioral state quantification.

 See Urai et al. 2017; Colizoli et al. 2018; Bergt, Urai et al. 2018; de Gee et al. 2020; Ashwood et al. 2021